 - Go to the Configurations list view and filter it to display only the printers.

-- Sign in to the print server Print Management console with the AD Admin credentials.
+- Log into the print server Print Management console with the AD Admin credentials.

 - Compare the two systems to check that each printer is entered in IT Glue, including network and USB devices.